Rose Mhando: Life and career

+Muhando is considered the best-selling gospel singer of all time (both physical and digital) in East and Central Africa with over 25 Million Units of records in the region.
+Muhando is also considered the Best Selling Female Artist of all time (all genres) in Tanzania, surpassing Lady Jaydee.
+She is the best selling artist of all time in Tanzania based on overall sales (physical and digital copies) followed by Diamond Platnumz and Alikiba.

 Background

 Muhando, a former devout Muslim and mother of three, claims to have seen a vision of Jesus Christ while indisposed on her sick bed at the age of nine, having suffered for three years, after which she was healed and later converted to Christianity.

-Career

 Muhando started her music career as a choir teacher in Dodoma's Saint Mary's Choir for the Chimuli Anglican Church.
 On 31 January 2005, she won best composer, best singer, and best album of the year at the Tanzania Gospel Music Award Concert.

-In December 2005 she participated in a gospel concert to help raise funds for a Dar es Salaam orphanage.
+In December 2005, she participated in a gospel concert to help raise funds for a Dar es Salaam orphanage.

-In February 2011 Muhando signed a multi-album recording deal with Sony Music.
+In February 2011, she signed a multi-album recording deal with Sony Music.
 The signing was announced at a press conference in Dar es Salaam, Tanzania, on 9 February and was the first deal of its kind for East Africa.

-After a hiatus of about 5 years Rose Muhando returned in people's scene with her new Hit Gospel album 'Secret Agenda' in December 2022.
-The album had biggest hits like 'Secret Agenda' a title track and 'Kama Mbaya Mbaya'.